 To undertake performance improvement activities to sustainably lift yield.
 The Company will carry out annual forest inventory to measure and verify forest yield.
 The number of sample plots measured will be reported.
 To ensure that the risk to the forest estate from pests, fire and disease is minimised through appropriate management practices and audit.
-An annual forest surveillance program will be in place to assess the forest estate for pests and disease.
-Note: Part of National surveillance program.
+A forest surveillance program will be in place as part of the National surveillance program to assess the forest estate for pests and disease.
+The annual fire plan will be updated and operational by 30 September for each fire season.
 To respond to and manage legislative and compliance risk to the Company's operations and license to operate.
-The annual fire plan will be updated and operational in September for each fire season.
 The Company will actively participate in regional land use and environmental planning processes.
-Goals Objectives Performance Measures Leverage of Competitive Advantage To leverage the region's competitive advantage of producing high quality forest through the application of industry best practice forest management plans that optimise site productivity and return on Shareholder's investment.
-To have site specific species establishment and forest tending plans that maximise return considering natural competitive advantage.
+Objectives Performance Measures Leverage of Competitive Advantage To have site specific forest management plans that maximise return considering natural competitive advantage.
 The Company will have reviewed the best species and silviculture management plan to apply to the annual operational areas.
-The company will report annually on the percentage of pruned area by forest.
-Research and Development To support and participate in Research and Development to enable the Company to achieve industry best practice forest management, value recovery and supply chain performance.
-To actively participate in value-added research into forest management, tree breeding, wood product, supply chain and environmental management.
+The company will report annually on the percentage of species and pruned area by forest.
+Research and Development To actively participate in value-added research into forest management, tree breeding, wood products, supply chain and environmental management.
 The Company will participate in industry research consortia (via the Forest Levy) to ensure research objectives are in line with Company Strategy and to gain financial leverage to achieve research objectives.
 To leverage collaborative industry research initiatives and implement research results through technology transfer.
-At least one new forest management technique will be introduced each year as a result of research findings.
-The Company will participate in environmental research to minimise the use of chemicals in compliance with FSC standards and requirements
+The application for research outcomes into operational management plans will be tracked.
+To ensure that the risk to the forest estate from pests, fire and disease is minimised through appropriate management practices and audit.
+To respond to and manage legislative and compliance risk to the Company's operations and license to operate.
+Objectives Leverage of Competitive Advantage To have site specific forest management plans that maximise return considering natural competitive advantage.
+Research and Development To actively participate in value-added research into forest management, tree breeding, wood products, supply chain and environmental management.
+To leverage collaborative industry research